Phillnes/CISC-187/Activities/Activity-10.md

 ## Question 1

-See the file Activity-10-Map.png.
+See the file Activity 10 Map.png.
 This graph is meant to represent a hypothetical map of a city by major landmarks/areas and how they are connected to each other.

 ## Question 2